DS202-at-ISU/lab-1-team-10-lab-1/README.md

 This is a line from RStudio test

-12.2 Cameron Notes-
+12.2 Cameron Notes- Already done, no notes

-12.3 Cameron Notes-
+12.3 Cameron Notes- No issues

-12.4 Cameron Notes-
+12.4 Cameron Notes- Issues pushing changes to rmd and not the project file, tried again and it worked

-12.5 Cameron Notes-
+12.5 Cameron Notes- Issues with rmd vs md file.
+Knitting then commiting solved the issue

-12.6 Cameron Notes-
+12.6 Cameron Notes- No issues